allyourbankarebelongtous/pleb-vpn/README.md

 Lastly, let's check out payments.
 Payments were included in this to encourage VPS operators to open their servers to other clients, and to make paying for VPS services easier for Plebs.
 Here is the PAYMENTS menu:
 ![PaymentMenu](pictures/paymentmenu.png)

 Here you can schedule recurring keysends using either LND or Core Lightning as your node.
 The service lets you decide which one to use if you have both installed.
 It also lets you schedule the payment in sats or usd, and does the usd-sat conversion in real- time each time it sends.
 The PAYMENTS menu has four sections:

-NEW - lets you create a new recurring payment.
+NEW - lets you create a new recurring payment
-VIEW - displays all current active payments and their schedule DELETE - allows you to select a payment from among all of them and delete it DELTEALL - deletes all payments.
+VIEW - displays all current active payments and their schedule
+DELETE - allows you to select a payment from among all of them and delete it
+DELTEALL - deletes all payments

 The process of scheduling a new payment is self-explanatory, but for fun here's what it looks like on a Raspiblitz that has two nodes running.

 After selecting new, the script asks what denomination to use:
 ![ChooseDenomination](pictures/choosedenomination.png)

 Then the script asks how much you want each payment to be:
 ![EnterAmount](pictures/enteramount.png)

 Then which node you want to use (only asks if you have both installed and enabled):
 ![WhichNodeToUse](pictures/whichnodetouse.png)

 Then asks for the pubkey of the receiver:
 ![ReceiverPubkey](pictures/receiverpubkey.png)

 Then how often to send:
 ![HowOften](pictures/howoften.png)

 That's it.
 The payment is scheduled!
 The script will NOT send the payment right away, it will wait until 00:00:00 UTC, and only send on the following schedule:
 DAILY - Every day at 00:00:00 UTC
 WEEKLY - Every Sunday at 00:00:00 UTC
-MONTHLY - Every 1st day of the month at 00:00:00 UTC YEARLY - Every 1st day of the year at 00:00:00 UTC
+MONTHLY - Every 1st day of the month at 00:00:00 UTC
+YEARLY - Every 1st day of the year at 00:00:00 UTC

 Use VIEW to view your currently scheduled payments.
 Here's an example of me paying myself a bunch of times for testing purposes:
 ![ViewPayments](pictures/veiwpayments.png)

 Use DELETE to get rid of a payment.
 Here's what that looks like:
 ![DeletePayment](pictures/deletepayment.png)

 Use DELETEALL to delete all payments.

 Payments that are scheduled will remain through Raspiblitz updates.
 The payments are enabled using systemd timers that activate the service that sends the payments.
 If your